ProteinsWebTeam/interpro-docs/docs/settings.rst

 .. figure:: images/settings/settings-3-notifications.png
   :alt: The Notification settings

-Browser notifications: this type of notifications are native to your browser, they allow the display of a notification outside the page.
+- **Browser notifications**: this type of notifications are native to your browser, they allow the display of a notification outside the page.
 It is useful, for example, to let you know when an InterProScan search is completed.
 You can enable them by clicking the "Enable notifications" button.
 Unfortunately, we are not able to show a disable button because that change needs to be done from the setting of your browser directly.
-Help tooltips: in-page tooltip notifications try to make more visible parts or functions of the website that we think are not so obvious like this setting page, for example.
+- **Help tooltips**: in-page tooltip notifications try to make more visible parts or functions of the website that we think are not so obvious like this setting page, for example.
 These parameters allow you a granular selection of which tips will be enabled or disabled.

 User interface settings